 The Darien Historical Society is governed by a Board of Directors of area community members.
 Individual Board members serve a three year term, renewable for one additional consecutive term.

-In addition, an Advisory Board, also of area community volunteers, serves to assist the Board of Directors in advisory and consulting roles.
+In addition, an Advisory Council, also of area community volunteers, serves to assist the Board of Directors in advisory and consulting roles.